nightbot/docs/control-panel/giveaways.md

 ## The Basics

-Upon entering the [Giveaways](https://beta.nightbot.tv/giveaways) page you are presented with an Eligibility List, a Giveaway Panel and a chat window.
+Upon entering the [Giveaways](https://beta.nightbot.tv/giveaways) page you are presented with an Eligibility List, a Giveaway Panel, and a chat window.

 ### Eligibility List